Adapter Authoring

 Implement storage and transport adapters from contracts alone.

-Runlane lanes are composed from one storage adapter and one transport adapter.
+Runlane lanes are composed from one storage adapter and an explicit delivery mode.
 Storage owns durable truth.
-Transport wakes workers.
-A lane package wires compatible adapters together, drives optional lifecycle hooks, and reports the combined capabilities.
+Polling workers discover runnable work through storage leases; transport delivery adds an external wakeup publisher.
+A lane package wires compatible pieces together, drives optional lifecycle hooks, and reports the composed capabilities.

 interface Lane {